osuosl-cookbooks/osl-php/README.md

 ## Resources

 ### osl\_php\_install
-This resource is used to install php packages.
+This resource is used to install PHP packages.
+It will also add an ini file to set the timezone to UTC and install phpcheck and phpshow by default.

 #### Actions
 * `:install` - Default action.
 Installs the given packages using the given properties.